Programmes

 Create experiential and new spatial environments that challenge convention and transcend trends.

-The curriculum is based on a number of key design principles.
-Design processes and conceptual thinking methodologies are explored in a practice-based studio environment and supported with core discipline skills that involve a critical understanding of design history and contemporary theory, technical knowledge on building materials and technology, traditional drafting and modelling techniques as well as the latest in computer-aided drawing and visualisation.
-Through the course of study, you are exposed to the demands of the profession with a continuous engagement in local and international design competitions, live project and exhibitions.
+The curriculum is based on several fundamental design principles.
+Design processes and methodologies are explored in practice-based studio projects.
+Core discipline skills include a critical understanding of design history and contemporary theory, technical knowledge of building materials and technology, traditional drafting and modelling techniques, and the latest software applications for 2D and 3D computer-aided design (CAD) and visualisation.

 Duration